ECLAM Constitution & Bylaws

 8.1.2 to review proposals for alternative training programmes with input from the Training Committee;

-8.1.3 to receive, review, and approve the credentials of those applying to sit the examination and those non-practising or expelled Diplomates seeking re-accreditation;
+8.1.3 to receive, review, and approve the credentials of those applying to sit the examination and those non-certified or expelled Diplomates seeking re-accreditation;

 8.1.4 to forward credentials of approved applicants to the Examinations Committee;